sapegin/washingcode-book/manuscript/120_Linting.md

 We’re disabling all rules for a line, and this line may trigger at least two rules: [no-console](https://eslint.org/docs/latest/rules/no-console) because of using `console.log()`, and [eqeqeq](https://eslint.org/docs/latest/rules/eqeqeq) because of using `==` instead of `===`.
 Both rules are useful: the first prevents us from committing debug output, and the second prevents us from using less strict comparisons.

 However, here we do want to use `console.log()` to show the results to the user, but `==` instead of `===` is a typo, and we want to be warned about it by the linter so we can fix it.
-We can achieve this by disabling a particular lint rule for this line:
+We can achieve this by disabling a particular linter rule for this line:

 <!-- let files = [] -->